omarfawzy512/Readme/README.md

 Git also allows for users to create new "branches" of the code, which allows different versions of the code to live alongside each other.

+**Git has 3 different "areas" for your code:**
+• Working directory: The area that you will be doing all of your work in (creating, editing, deleting, and organizing files)
+• Staging area: The area where you will list the changes that you have made to the working directory
+• Repository: Where Git permanently stores the changes you have made as different versions of the project

 **→** **version** **control** **is** **awesome.** **Use** **it** **all** **the** **time.**